 While most male condoms come with lubricant, people can put more on the condom or their penis.

 It is important to use the right type of lubricant.
-If people use latex-based protection, it is vital to avoid using oil-based lubricants, as this can degrade the condom or dental dam and make it more likely they will break.
+If people use latex-based protection, it is vital to avoid using oil-based lubricants, as this can degrade the condom or dental dam and make it

 Different types of lubricants include: